yohsii/puck-cms-platform/README.md

 NOTE: this is an asp.net core migration of the mvc 5 project which you can find [here](https://github.com/yohsii/puck).

-# puck
+# puck cms
-a code first content management system based on asp.net core that uses entity framework and lucene for storage.
+Fast, scalable, code-first, unobtrusive and extensible with powerful querying and Lucene integration.

 [Wiki](https://github.com/yohsii/puck-core/wiki)